jdillard/personal-site/source/_trips/2022-02-05-the-castle-tour.md

 [Narada Falls parking lot](https://goo.gl/maps/86cbrbDi7zrgz1Ap8).

 {: {{site.data.css.info-box}} }
-> **Note:** The gate to Paradise at Longmire opens at 9am and closes at 4pm
+> **Note:** During Winter, the gate to Paradise at Longmire opens at 9am and
-> during the winter, so plan accordingly.
+> closes at 4pm, so plan accordingly.
 You can follow the
 > [MountRainierNPS](https://twitter.com/MountRainierNPS) Twitter account for
 > real time updates on when the gate will open for a given day.
-Also make sure
+Also, make sure
 > to bring tire chains.

 ## The Approach